 During the work week, people typically either eat at their desks or at eateries near the office.
 The type of meal, however, varies from country to country (sometimes even from city to city).
-The most prevalent differences from one place to the next lies in three things: the content of each dish, the amount of food eaten, and the length of lunch breaks.
+The most notable differences from place to place are the content of each dish, the amount of food eaten, and the length of the typical lunch break.

-The idea here is that something as simple and commonplace as lunch can be drastically different depending on where you are.
+Something as simple and commonplace as lunch can be drastically different depending on where you are.
 Although every individual has his or her own preference, here’s a look at average office lunches in various countries around the world.